 Data and user privacy under GDPR

-Please note that GDPR is extremely complicated (the law is almost 90 pages long), and will apply differently to different apps.
-If you have any concerns, then we strongly recommend talking with a lawyer about how GDPR specifically applies to you.
+The GDPR law is complex, and will apply differently to different apps.
+If you have any concerns, then we strongly recommend consulting a lawyer about how GDPR specifically applies to you.

-This document is not intended to provide you with legal advice.
-It is intended to provide you with information about changes that Shopify is making in the Shopify App Store to help merchants prepare for GDPR, and to help you start to think about your data practices in the way that GDPR requires.
+This document isn't intended to provide you with legal advice.
+It's intended to provide you with information about changes that Shopify is making in the Shopify App Store to help merchants prepare for GDPR, and to help you start to think about your data practices in the way that GDPR requires.

 App privacy policiesAnchor link to section titled "App privacy policies"

 One of the things that GDPR requires is for businesses, including app businesses, to provide their customers and users with very specific information about how their app or product collects and uses personal information.

 - What information do you collect through Shopify’s APIs?

 - What information do you collect directly from the merchant?
 For example, do you ask them for contact details?
 Do you generate automated logs relating to their use of your app?

 - What information do you collect directly from merchants’ customers?
 For example, do you drop cookies or use other tracking technologies on their devices?
 Do you log information relating to how customers visit or navigate particular stores?

 - How do you use the information you collect?
 Do you use this information for any purposes aside from providing your app’s services?